- Hunger in NYC

 City Harvest is the product of common sense.
 In the early 1980s, a group of ordinary citizens became troubled by the large number of fellow New Yorkers who didn't have enough to eat.
 When they saw that local restaurants were discarding perfectly good food, these volunteers responded by enlisting friends and borrowing cars to transport the leftover food to where it was needed most.
 This idea led to the creation of City Harvest in 1982.

-City Harvest has distributed more than 300 million pounds of food to a network of nearly 600 community food programs throughout New York City.
-The organization now delivers an average of nearly 115,000 pounds of food daily and more than 42 million pounds this year.
+City Harvest has distributed more than 500 million pounds of food to a network of more than 500 community food programs throughout New York City.
+The organization now delivers some 136,000 pounds of food daily and 50 million pounds this year.

 City Harvest's common-sense, cost-effective approach remains unchanged, because by working efficiently we can help the greatest number of people possible.
 Picking up and delivering food the same day keeps costs down and allows us to focus on fresh, perishable foods that are often in short supply at soup kitchens and food pantries.
 Currently, our cost to deliver a pound of food is just 25 cents, making City Harvest a smart, simple solution to ending hunger in New York City.